digbmc/coll-news-site/_projects/letters.md

     <figcaption>Some Letters to the Editor in a College News issue from February 10th, 1967.</figcaption>
 </figure>

-Nearly every issue of the College News had a handful of Letters to the Editor written by Bryn Mawr students, faculty, staff, or even readers not in the campus community.
+Nearly every issue of *The College News* had a handful of Letters to the Editor written by Bryn Mawr students, faculty, staff, or even readers not in the campus community.
 These letters provide a glimpse into life at the time of publication as their topics range from niche campus controversies to global affairs.

-The Letters to the Editor project fulfilled a desire to focus on a unique section of the large College News corpus.
-By reading letters from issues in the 1960s and creating metadata, the fellows were able to see how readers engaged with the College News during an eventful decade.
+The Letters to the Editor project fulfilled a desire to focus on a unique section of the large *College News* corpus.
+By reading letters from issues in the 1960s and creating metadata, the fellows were able to see how readers engaged with *The College News* during an eventful decade.

 Metadata for each letter includes its writer, their affiliation (student, faculty, staff, etc.), and topic.
 Library of Congress Subject Headings, a standardized list of cataloging terms, were used to categorize letter topics.
 Additionally, a text file was assembled for each letter so its content could be easily accessed and studied.
-All metadata and text files will be available on the College News project Github.
+All metadata and text files will be available on the College News project [Github](https://github.com/digbmc/college-news/tree/main/letters-to-editor).